On Clarity in Financial Analysis

 Conclusion

-Clarity in financial analysis is created upstream through disciplined reasoning, explicit structure, and constraint.
+Clarity in financial analysis is created upstream through disciplined reasoning, explicit structure, and causal constraint.
 Language, visualisation, and presentation do not create clarity – they preserve and reveal it.

 Everything else depends on it.